christian-kramer/GameVision-50-Re-Engineering/README.md

 Lastly, here it is all assembled.
 I repurposed the 3-wire Audio/Video ribbon cable for the potentiometer, and it all works great!
 Steering is super smooth, and all of the buttons work!

 I'm glad I incorporated the test-point pin header, next to the controller connector.
-Initially during writing the firmware where I was getting some weird data I had never encountered before, and being able to easily connect a logic analyzer to inspect my signals allowed me to easily pinpoint the issue of the P1D0 not being pulled back up to +5V!
+Initially, during writing the firmware, I was getting some weird data I had never encountered before.
+When I pressed a button, my PC indicated many other buttons being pressed as well!
+To me, this looked like a timing issue...
+But I wasn't entirely sure where in my program the issue could be.
+Being able to easily connect a logic analyzer to inspect my signals allowed me to easily pinpoint the issue of "**P1D0**" not being pulled back up to +5V!
+This "floating" appeared as additional button presses to the STM32.
 Enabling the STM32's internal pull-up resistor on that pin in software allowed me to fix the issue without even needing a hardware fix.

 After that, I closed it up and loaded up some games to try it out with!